Nanya

-Nanya (c.1835 – 1895) was an Australian aboriginal man who founded a family that would be one of the last to live by traditional indigenous means in New South Wales.
+Nanya (c.1835 – 1895) was an Aboriginal Australian man who founded a family that would be one of the last to live by traditional indigenous means in New South Wales.

 Nanya was born around 1835 and was of the Maraura tribe of the lower Darling area in the south-western corner New South Wales.
 Raised in traditional indigenous surroundings, during his childhood and early adulthood his peoples' native lands were increasingly encroached upon by white settlers, until eventually their lands were swallowed entirely by the Cuthero Station in the 1850s.
 The Maraura and neighbouring tribes were slowly forced onto stations or camps, and Nanya and his family were relocated to the Popiltah station, 80 km north-west of Pooncarie.

 Nanya acquired a reputation for his strong-will and non-conformist attitude, acquiring the nickname "Dthareena", indicating a fiery and amorous persona.
 Oral tradition holds that his nature and personality eventually brought him into conflict with his own tribe, as Nanya began relations with a woman of his own moiety grouping: a serious taboo in Australian indigenous culture meriting the death penalty in tribes of the region.
 Facing social ostracism or worse, Nanya and his lover, joined by another women, decided to leave Popiltah.
 With some limited supplies (as legend holds, the only tool taken was a single steel axe) they travelled west into the vast unsettled and largely waterless land between the South Australian border and the western Anabranch of the Darling river.

 Nanya and his followers would live in this remote area, known as the 'Scotia blocks' for the next the three decades, and the family grew to include many children and grandchildren, eventually coming to be known by others as the Nanya 'tribe' or 'clan'.
 The family made little contact during this time with others, though their continued existence was evidenced by tracks and cut plants.
 Aboriginal stockmen reported occasional sightings and were said to be aware of their movements.
 The Nanya family lived by traditional methods off the land - kangaroos and lizards were hunted with spears and eggs from termites were collected.
 Water was extremely scarce, however it could be obtained from the roots of various plants such as the red mallee and needlebrush.